samuelgarcia/physio/doc/handling_parameters.rst

 This key controls how the main timepoints (inspiration and expiration) are detected:

   - `method`: `co2` in this case, meaning a dedicated method (not a true `min_max`).
 The goal is to detect transitions from expiration to inspiration at the end of the expiration plateau, and transitions from inspiration to expiration at the end of the inspiration plateau, using the first derivative of the signal.
   - `thresh_expi_factor`: To detect expiration timepoints, we search for crossings in the first derivative just above 0 using a threshold.
 Indeed, nspiration–expiration transitions appear as upward-oriented peaks in the derivative.
 The threshold is computed as `thresh_expi = max_ * thresh_expi_factor`, where `max_` is the maximum of the derivative signal.
 Thus, `thresh_expi_factor` defines the fraction of the maximum derivative used to set the threshold.
-See Fig X.
+See red horizontal line on the figure below.
   - `thresh_inspi_factor`: To detect inspiration timepoints, we search for crossings in the first derivative just below 0 using a threshold.
 Indeed, expiration–inspiration transitions appear as downward-oriented peaks in the derivative.
 The threshold is computed as `thresh_inspi = min_ * thresh_inspi_factor`, where `min_` is the minimum of the derivative signal.
 Thus, `thresh_inspi_factor` defines the fraction of the minimum derivative used to set the threshold.
-See Fig X.
+See green horizontal line on the figure below.
   - `clean_by_mid_value`: Occasionally, abnormal cycles are detected where expiration points are too high to be real transitions.
 To correct this, a cleaning step computes `mid_value = (np.median(insp_values) + np.median(exp_values)) / 2`.
 If the expiration point lies above this value, the cycle is removed.
 Default = True.
 See Fig X.

 .. image:: img/fig_params_co2_thresh.png